-Please contact email@example.com for further information after consulting the below FAQ's.
+Please contact firstname.lastname@example.org for further information after consulting the below FAQs.

-What is a UK First Class Degree equivalent?
+What is a UK first class degree equivalent?

 This translates to being in the top 5-10% of the graduates.
 If you are not amongst the top in your university, you are unlikely to be successful.

-The GML funding does not cover all the costs needed to study in Cranfield.
+The GML funding does not cover all the costs needed to study at Cranfield.
 We believe in the partnership that the person who is gaining the most benefit in the future should contribute.
 It is important that you check the finance requirements before you accept.

 Can I ask an agent to write the application?